 Each object refers to an analysisID containing one (for UL) or more (for Efficiency maps) dataset (signal region) and each dataset containing one or more TxNames.
 If analysisIDs is defined, returns only the results matching one of the IDs in the list.
 If dataTypes is defined, returns only the results matching a dataType in the list.
 If datasetIDs is defined, returns only the results matching one of the IDs in the list.
-If txname is defined, returns only the results matching one of the Tx names in the list.
+If txname is defined, returns only the results matching one of the IDs in the list.
+If txname is defined, returns only the results matching one of the IDs in the list.

-- analysisID list of analysis ids ([CMS-SUS-13-006,...]).
+• analysisIDs - list of analysis ids ([CMS-SUS-13-006,...]).
 Can be wildcarded with usual shell wildcards: \? [<letters>] Furthermore, the centre-of-mass energy can be chosen as suffix, e.g. ":13\TeV".
-Note that the asterisk in the suffix is not a wildcard. - datasetIDs list of dataset ids ([ANA-CUT0,...]).
+Note that the asterisk in the suffix is not a wildcard.

+- datasetIDs list of dataset ids ([ANA-CUT0,...]).
 Can be wildcarded with usual shell wildcards: \ ? [<letters>] - txnames list of txnames ([TChiWZ,...]).
-Can be wildcarded with usual shell wildcards: \ ? [<letters>] - dataTypes dataType of the analysis (all, efficiencyMap or upperLimit) Can be wild-carded with usual shell wildcards: \ ? [<|letters>] - useSuperseded If False, the supersededBy results will not be included - useNonValidated If False, the results with validated = False will not be included - onlyWithExpected Return only those results that have expected values also.
+Can be wildcarded with usual shell wildcards: \? [<letters>] - dataTypes dataType of the analysis (all, efficiencyMap or upperLimit) Can be wildcarded with usual shell wildcards: \? [<letters>] - useSuperseded If False, the supersededBy results will not be included - useNonValidated If False, the results with validated = False will not be included - onlyWithExpected Return only those results that have expected values also.
 Note that this is trivially fulfilled for all efficiency maps.